Jorge Mañach

 Jorge Mañach y Robato (February 14, 1898, Sagua La Grande, Cuba – June 25, 1961, San Juan, Puerto Rico) was a Cuban writer and attorney, considered among the most distinguished of his time.

 Education

-His studies of José Martí, the 'Apostle of Cuban Independence', are estimated to be one of the best political and literal interpretations.
+His studies of José Martí, the 'Apostle of Cuban Independence', are estimated to be among the best political and literary interpretations.

-Mañach was educated in Cuba, Spain, the United States and France.
+Mañach was educated in Cuba, Spain, the United States, and France.
 He graduated from Harvard University in 1920, with a B.A. in Philosophy.
-From there he continued his higher education studies at the Université du Droit et de la Santé de Lille in Paris.
-And then at the University of Havana in Cuba.
+From there he continued his higher education studies at the Université du Droit et de la Santé de Lille in Paris, and then at the University of Havana in Cuba.

 Career

 Mañach was one of the founders of the avant-garde magazine Revista de Avance which was launched in Havana in 1927.
 In the 1930s, he taught at Columbia University in New York City.

 He was a participant of the revolution of 1933, and of the fights against Cuban Dictator Fulgencio Batista.

 He briefly was Foreign Minister of Cuba in 1944.